Green Acres: The folks from Petticoat Junction

-Shady Rest Hotel owner Kate Bradley appears in a few early episodes.
+Shady Rest Hotel owner Kate Bradley (portrayed by Bea Benaderet) appears in a few early episodes.
 She tries to help Lisa adapt to country living, most notably giving her the recipe for her hotcakes, which Lisa ends up botching, resulting in Lisa's infamous "hotscakes".
-Uncle Joe Carson (who soon develops a romantic interest in Oliver's mother) is seen at times playing checkers, loafing, or mooching fruit at Drucker's Store with Petticoat Junction regulars Newt Kiley and train conductor Floyd Smoot.
+Uncle Joe Carson (portrayed by Edgar Buchanan) is seen at times playing checkers, loafing, or mooching fruit at Drucker's Store with Petticoat Junction regulars Newt Kiley (portrayed by Kay E. Kuter) and train conductor Floyd Smoot (portrayed by Rufe Davis) while also developing a romantic interest in Eunice Douglas.
 Betty Jo Bradley appears in one episode as Eb Dawson's date.
 Her sister Bobbie Jo appears in the same episode.
 Blonde-haired Billie Jo is the only Bradley sister never to appear in Green Acres.
 Western film actor Smiley Burnette guest-stars several times as railway engineer Charley Pratt in 1965 and 1966.
 Burnette and Pat Buttram (Mr. Haney) were both comic sidekicks of singing cowboy Gene Autry in his 1950s Westerns.